-Another 100% natural flea and tick collar, free of hazardous chemical pesticides to ensure your four-legged friend is safe while keeping the irritating fleas and ticks at bay.
-Not only is this safe for your dog, but also you and your children.
+The Arava Flea & Tick Prevention Collar is another 100% natural flea and tick collar, free of hazardous chemical insecticides to ensure your four-legged friend is safe while preventing an irritating flea and tick infestation.

-It features the patented Micro-Injection Technology to infuse the essential oils into the collar and utilize the Slow-Release process to release the active ingredients through the special pores in the plastics.
-That will then be distributed over your dog’s skin and hair, offering a 6 months protection.
+It uses a patented Micro-Injection Technology to infuse the essential oils into the collar and utilize the Slow-Release process to emit the active ingredients through the plastic’s special pores.
+That will then be distributed over your dog’s fur and skin, offering six months of protection.

 Fast-Acting - Rolf Club 3D Flea Collar for Dogs

-When you see your dog itching and scratching, you will undoubtedly want to get a collar that can act quickly to help relieve their discomfort.
+When you see your dog itching and scratching, you surely would want to get a collar that can act quickly to help relieve your fido’s discomfort.
 With the Rolf Club 3D Flea Collar, it can achieve that, designed to kill fleas within the first 24 to 48 hours of application.

 5. Best for